 The increase is from 3 metres to 6 metres for a terraced or semi-detached property, and 8 metres for a detached property.

 Completion is taken to be practical completion (walls, roof, doors and windows completed and the building watertight).

-The new Prior Approval procedure requires a developer to provide some basic information about a proposed extension and involves a process of consultation with immediate neighbours.
+The new Prior Approval procedure requires the developer to provide some basic information about a proposed extension.
+It also involves a process of consultation with immediate neighbours.
 This process lasts 42 days.

-All applications can be sent to the contact details on this page.
+All applications can be sent to the contact details at the bottom of this page.